kongying-tavern/docs/src/en/manual/guide/auto-tracking/importantnotes.md

   text: 'Table of Contents'
   link: 'en/manual/client-user-manual'
 next:
-  text: '[Background Usage] Framerate/Tracking Control'
+  text: '[Automatic Tracking] Troubleshooting'
-  link: '../bg/bgfrate'
+  link: '../auto-tracking/troubleshoot'
 ---

-# [Automatic Tracking] Important Notes
+# [Automatic Tracking] Introduction

 This feature is based on **image recognition**

+## Capabilities

+- Support for most languages (Not limited to Chinese, Korean, and English)
+- Functioning properly even when Windows system Scaling is not 100%
+- Accurate player heading detection
+- Functioning in all regions, including Enkanomia and Chasm: Underground Mines when the client is displaying them

 ---

-The following are pre-requisites for this feature:
+The following are the requirements for this feature:

 - Windows 10 or above
 - The map is unmasked by unlocking the Statues of Seven, and the **minimap** is complete